Mini Crab Cakes

 In a small bowl, whisk together mayo, egg, mustard, Worcestershire and hot sauce.
 Season with salt and pepper, set aside.

-In a medium bowl, store together crabmeat, panko, and parsley.
+In a medium bowl, stir together crabmeat, panko, and parsley.
 Fold in mayo mixture.

 Form in 1/4 C patties, place on parchment paper lined baking sheet.